pippinbarr/cart263-2019/slides/activity-eat-up/activity-eat-up.md

 An experience in which:

 - We see an image of a mouth and a fly on screen
-- The fly is making a buzzing sound
+- The fly starts making a buzzing sound on mouse over
 - We can drag the fly around on the screen
 - If we drop the fly on the mouth, the fly vanishes and the mouth starts chewing (and making a chewing sound)
 - Disgusting!